Volunteer Bereavement Befriender Colchester

 - Runs a community hub and cafe for those in later life

 The people that volunteer and work with us our special and provide a great deal of care for those in later life and who need support, advice, information and sometimes just someone to listen.

 Large numbers of older and vulnerable people are being affected by the Covid19 pandemic.
-Sadly, an increasing number of people need bereavement support at this distressing time.
-We will do all we can to offer support within our local community- both directly to those affected by CV19, and to partner organisations like St Helena Hospice- whose services are more in demand than ever at this time.
-For this reason, we are setting up this new Bereavement Befriending project.
+Sadly, an increasing number of people are needing emotional and bereavement support at this distressing time.
+We will do all we can to offer support within our local community- both directly to those affected by CV19, and to partner organisations like St Helena Hospice.

 What are we looking for?

-We are now recruiting for a team of specialist volunteers to help us provide support to the families of those who have been bereaved as a result of the current Covid19 pandemic.
+We are now recruiting for a team of specialist volunteers to help us provide emotional support to the families of those who are struggling during the Covid19 pandemic and may have been bereaved.
 If you have previous skills and training in counselling; support work; working with the bereaved; or have lived through a past bereavement which you feel has given a foundation from which to support others we are particularly interested in hearing from you.